softvisio-node/result/README.md

 **Parameters**

--   `status` one of:
+-   `status`, one of:

     -   status code - integer status code;
     -   [status code, reason] - status code with custom reason.

-    If reason is not provided it will be resolver and set automatically accordin to the standard HTTP status reasons.
+    If reason is not provided it will be resolved and set automatically accordin to the standard HTTP status reasons.

 -   `data` - arbitrary data that represents returned value.
 This data is accesible via `result.data` property.
 -   `properties` - object, additional meta properties, that will be stored in result object.